-TeamViewer has a built-in VPN service that allows you to connect to a device to share windows file shares and to share printers.
+TeamViewer has a built-in VPN service that allows you to connect to a device to share files and printers.

 What does VPN mean?

-Virtual private network (VPN) is a network technology that seamlessly extends an intranet and its resources across the globe using public networks such as the Internet.
+A Virtual private network (VPN) is a technology that seamlessly extends an intranet and its resources across the globe using public networks such as the Internet.

-This is achieved by the creation of a secure data tunnel or virtual point-to-point access between the host and the client.
+This is achieved by creating a secure data tunnel or virtual point-to-point access between the host and the client.
 Once the connection is established, data is sent and received with the same security, functionality, and management policies as if the systems were in the same network location.

 How the TeamViewer VPN works

 TeamViewer VPN is a one-to-one connection between two computers.
-TeamViewer will use a TeamViewer connection (handled as a remote connection) to establish a VPN with IP-addresses which are added to the involved TeamViewer IDs.
+TeamViewer will use a TeamViewer connection (handled as a remote connection) to establish a VPN with IP addresses that are added to the involved TeamViewer IDs.

-The VPN service is not like your standard VPN, for example, Private Internet Access (PIA).
+The VPN service is unlike your standard VPN, for example, Private Internet Access (PIA).

 Our service acts more like a VLAN as the machines are placed into a virtual private network so that the devices think they are in the same network.
-Whereas, PIA takes your traffic and forwards it from the country server that you are connected to.
+PIA takes your traffic and forwards it from the country server you are connected to.

 For the VPN to work, a VPN driver must be installed on both sides and can either be started during a remote control connection or on its own from within the TeamViewer settings.